Interview

 No hay anuncios

-— If you ask them which are the best headphones and they recommend bad ones, it's hard to know if it's a mistake or if someone has been paid a commission.
-The same happens with TikTok, they are algorithms, and it's hard to know if someone is cheating.
-So they are systems prone tocorruption
+— If you ask them which are the best headphones and they answer you with bad ones, it's hard to know if it's a mistake or if someone has paid a commission.
+It also happens with TikTok, they are algorithms, and it's hard to know if someone is cheating.
+So they are systems prone tocorruption.

-All of this is compounded by Trump.
-A president who favors tech magnates.
+To all of this, Trump is added.
+A president who favors the tech magnates.

 — We have done nothing about tech companies despite the warning signs.
-And Trump has made it worse all at once, unlike Zuckerberg, who made the platforms a little more horrible every day.
+And Trump has made it worse all at once, not like Zuckerberg, who made the platforms a little more horrible every day.
 That's why Trump is an opportunity, because when crises move slowly, it's harder for anything to change.
 He has shown us that if you depend on American tech companies, the government can paralyze you and can deactivate Office 365 for all European workers.
-He has a lot of influence, he's a rabid dog, and this is our opportunity.
+He has a lot of influence, he is a rabid dog, and this is our opportunity.

 You don't have WhatsApp.

-— I am Zuckerberg's vegan.
+— I am a Zuckerberg vegan.
 Neither WhatsApp, nor Instagram, nor Facebook.

 What do you do when you wake up?